 I prefer organic growth of my business, so I focus on thoughtful process and considered project.
 I think it is important to document the process, so I am sharing my inspirations and ideas in my portfolio as well as on my blog.

-I offer locally manufactured natural fabrics and linen textiles for thoughtful approach to interior design.
+I offer locally manufactured natural linen and cotton fabrics as well as home textiles for thoughtful approach to clothing and interior design.
 I work with Polish companies with tradition, which, like me, value quality and a sustainable way of production.

 I don’t design for trends and seasons.
 For me, thoughtful design is a slow process, commitment to create products that can delight for a long time and stand the test of time.